dltj/dltj-blog/_posts/2021-04-03-pre-recording-conference-talks.md

 Downsides for pre-recording all talks:
 * _Feels weird:_ yeah, it would be different
 * _Erodes justification:_ indeed a problem, especially for those for whom giving a speech is the only path to getting the networking benefits of face-to-face interaction
+* _Limits presentation format:_  it forces every session into being a lecture.
+For two decades CfPs have emphasized how will this season be engaging/not just a talking head? ([Lisa Janicke Hinchliffe](https://twitter.com/lisalibrarian/status/1379060316634497025))
+* _Increased Technical Burden on Speaker and Organizers:_ conference organizers asking presenters to do their own pre-recording is a barrier ([Junior Tidal](https://twitter.com/JuniorTidal/status/1379075950617452547)), and organizers have added new requirements for themselves
+* _No Audience Feedback:_ pre-recording forces the presenter into an unnatural state relative to the audience ([Andromeda Yelton](https://twitter.com/ThatAndromeda/status/1379068453030670354))
+* _Currency of information:_ pre-recording talks before en event naturally introduces a delay between the recording and the playback. ([Lisa Janicke Hinchliffe](https://twitter.com/lisalibrarian/status/1379065709687402497))

 I'm curious to hear of other reasons, for and against.
 <a href="https://twitter.com/intent/tweet?text=Hey%20%40DataG%2C%20about%20all%20pre-recorded%20presentations%3A%20">Reach out to me on Twitter</a> if you have some.